Hendy/umbraco-look/README.md

 using Our.Umbraco.Look.Models;
 ```

-The model suppied to custom functions at index-time:
+The model supplied to the custom functions at index-time:

 ```csharp
 public class IndexingContext